EliTu/Vue-The-Complete-Guide-repo/Section 2 - Using VueJS to Interact With the DOM/section2.md

 If we wil now run the code, we will see 'Hello' being printed twice, once in the `<h1>` element, and once in the `<p>` element, where we pass `{{ title }}` in both of these tags, and that is because we're setting the value of `title` in the `sayHello` method.

 But what if we really wanted to stick to the original title and output it in the `<h1>` tag, while also mutating the value of `title` to 'Hello' like we did?
 We can do just that with the `v-once` directive, that comes by default with Vue.
-We pass it into an HTML element hat holds an interpolation, like we have with `<h1>`.
+We pass it into an HTML element that holds an interpolation, like we have with `<h1>`.
 By adding this to an element, all the content inside of it will only be rendered once, and won't changed again when the `sayHello` method is being called and mutate the value of `title`.

 ```js
 <h1 v-once>{{ title }}</h1>